Some remarks about the weak containment property for groupoids and semigroups: Introduction

-{\bf Theorem B.} {\em Let $\cG$ be a locally compact groupoid which is equivalent to an inner exact groupoid.
-Then $\cG$ has the weak containment property if and only if it is measurewise amenable.}
+As explained in Section \ref{sect:WCamen} of this paper, and illustrated by several examples, it seems that, knowing {\it a priori} some exactness property of a locally compact groupoid, it is amenable as soon as it has the weak containment property.
+In a previous version of this paper we had stated that, for an inner exact \'etale groupoid, amenability was a consequence of the weak containment property.
+However, our proof is false and irreparable and we leave open the problem.
+Inner exactness is introduced in Definition \ref{def:reduction}.
+This notion is interesting and plays now a role in other contexts (see \cite{BL}, \cite{BEW}).

-After having established these results in Section 2, we turn in Section 3 to the case of discrete semigroups.
+In Section \ref{sect:semi},we turn to the case of discrete semigroups.
 We limit ourself to semigroups not too far from the case of discrete groups, namely inverse semigroups (defined in Section \ref{sec:sg}) and sub-semigroups of groups.
-We give partial answers to a recurrent question concerning semigroups: {\it what is the right definition of amenability for a semigroup}?
+We address a recurrent question concerning semigroups: {\it what is the right definition of amenability for a semigroup}?
 To the semigroups that we consider are attached a full $C^*$-algebra and a reduced $C^*$-algebra, generalizing the classical case of groups.
-There are three obvious candidates for the notion of amenability, and it is natural to wonder what are the relations between them: \begin{itemize} \item[(1)] {\it left amenability}, that is, there exists a left invariant mean on the semigroup; \item[(2)] {\it weak containment property}, that is, the full and reduced $C^*$-algebras of the semigroup are the same; \item[(3)] {\it nuclearity} of the reduced $C^*$-algebra of the semigroup. \end{itemize} This problem has been addressed in many papers (see \cite{Pat78}, \cite{DP}, \cite{Nica92}, \cite{LR96}, \cite{CL}, \cite{Mil}, \cite{Li12}, \cite{Li13}, \cite{ES}, to cite a few of them).
+There are three obvious candidates for the notion of amenability, and it is natural to wonder what are the relations between them: \begin{itemize} \item[(1)] {\it left amenability}, that is, there exists a left invariant mean on the semigroup; \item[(2)] {\it weak containment property}, that is, the full and reduced $C^*$-algebras of the semigroup are the same; \item[(3)] {\it nuclearity} of the reduced $C^*$-algebra of the semigroup. \end{itemize} This problem has been considered in many papers (see \cite{Pat78}, \cite{DP}, \cite{Nica92}, \cite{LR96}, \cite{CL}, \cite{Mil}, \cite{Li12}, \cite{Li13}, \cite{ES}, to cite a few of them).
 Of course, these three properties are equivalent for a discrete group.

 Let us consider first the case of an inverse semigroup (see Section \ref{sec:sg}), that we denote by $S$.
 A very useful feature of such a semigroup is that its full and reduced $C^*$-algebras are described via the groupoid $\cG_S$ canonically associated to it \cite{Pat}.
 As a consequence, we see that (3) $\Rightarrow$ (2) in this case: {\it if the reduced $C^*$-algebra $C^*_{r}(S)$ is nuclear, then $S$ has the weak containment property}, since $\cG_S$ is amenable.